 A state law “makes reference” to an ERISA plan if it “acts immediately and exclusively upon ERISA plans or where the existence of ERISA plans is essential to the law's operation.”

-The law will have a “connection with” a state law if it ‘govern(s) a central matter of plan administration or interfere(s) with nationally uniform plan administration.’”
-That test is satisfied when, for example, a state law “require[s] providers to structure benefit plans in particular ways, such as by requiring payment of specific benefits,” or when state law “bind[s] plan administrators to specific rules for determining beneficiary status.”
+The law will have an impermissible “connection with” an ERISA-covered plan if it ‘govern(s) a central matter of plan administration or interfere(s) with nationally uniform plan administration.’”
+An impermissible connection with a plan also arises when a state law “require[s] providers to structure benefit plans in particular ways, such as by requiring payment of specific benefits,” or when state law “bind[s] plan administrators to specific rules for determining beneficiary status.”
+The “nature of the effect of the state law on ERISA plans” thus determines whether the state law has an impermissible connection with the ERISA plans.

 In contrast, state laws “that merely increase costs or alter incentives for ERISA plans without forcing plans to adopt any particular scheme of substantive coverage” are not preempted. “[N]ot every state law that affects an ERISA plan or causes some disuniformity in plan administration has an impermissible connection” and “[t]hat is especially so when a law merely affects costs.”